The Bible describes in great detail the instructions for animal donations on the altar.

 When it was time for the harvest, Cain presented some of his crops as a gift to the LORD.
 Abel also brought a gift-- the best of the firstborn lambs from his flock.
 The LORD accepted Abel and his gift,( Genesis 4:3-4 )

-God did not accept the sacrifice from the fruits of the earth, not because of the contents of the sacrifice, but because of Cain himself, who offered it.
-Note that Cain offered just some of the fruits he got, while Abel offered the firstborn, which is the best of what he had.
+From that example we may mistakingly assume that God prefers animals over fruits for sacrifices.
+However, let's read carefully the following verse where Cain offered some of the fruits he got, while Abel offered the fat portions of the firstborn, which is the best of what he had.
 See what God said to Cain in response to his anger:

 You will be accepted if you do what is right.
 But if you refuse to do what is right, then watch out!
 Sin is crouching at the door, eager to control you.
 But you must subdue it and be its master."( Genesis 4:7 )